The Teen Charged With The Murder of Officer Amy Caprio Is Tied To Local Robberies

-A manhunt in the Perry Hall suburb of Baltimore County has come to an end today and four teenage suspects are in the custody of Baltimore County Police after an officer, now identified as Police Officer First Class Amy Caprio was killed while responding to a report of a suspicious vehicle.
+A manhunt in the Perry Hall suburb of Baltimore County has come to an end today, and four teenage suspects are in the custody of Baltimore County Police after an officer, now identified as Police Officer First Class Amy Caprio, was killed while responding to a report of a suspicious vehicle.
 Caprio was “critically injured” when she encountered one of the suspects currently in custody.

 “Detective(s) have verified that the group were involved in burglaries in the area.
 Officers will be in the area today to canvass for property stolen during these burglaries.”

-At this time only one of the four minors has been identified by name as he is being charged as an adult with first-degree murder.
+At this time, only one of the four minors has been identified by name as he is being charged as an adult with first-degree murder.
 Dawnta Harris from Baltimore admits that he “drove at the officer [Caprio]” after she told him to get out of the car.
 At that time the other three teens were allegedly still burgling the home.

 Officer Amy Caprio was wearing a body camera and the footage is currently being reviewed by Baltimore County Police.